Paysage Bords de Seine: Theft and rediscovery

-On January 10, 2014, U.S. District Judge Leonie Brinkema ruled that the painting rightfully belongs to the Baltimore Museum of Art.
-The FBI returned the painting to the museum on January 31, 2014.
+On 10 January 2014, U.S. District Judge Leonie Brinkema ruled that the painting rightfully belongs to the Baltimore Museum of Art.
+The FBI returned the painting to the museum on 31 January 2014.

 Return to Baltimore Museum of Art

-Shortly after regaining possession of the painting, the Baltimore Museum of Art put the artwork on display in an exhibition titled "The Renoir Returns" running from March 30 through July 20, 2014.
+Shortly after regaining possession of the painting, the Baltimore Museum of Art put the artwork on display in an exhibition titled "The Renoir Returns" running from 30 March through 20 July 2014.